gvaccaro21/CS633---Term-Project/HealthApp/README.md

 Testing the application

     Step 1: once you have started the web server above.
-Open your browser and navigate to http://localhost:5000/ This will open the home route and serve you the current state of the home page.
+Open your browser and navigate to http://localhost:5000/ This will open the main route and serve you the current state of the home page.